 Best for: Budget-conscious travellers, students, and younger visitors.

-- Generally more affordable accommodation
+- Generally more affordable accommodation.

 Typical hotel prices: Budget to mid-range.